chayleaf/notlua/README.md

 compiled code to Lua, do `./sample.nix | lua` (assuming you have Lua in your `PATH` of course).

-To use this in your config, add `notlua.nixosModules.default` to your NixOS module list and then access it via `config.notlua`.
-Alternatively, use `notlua.lib.${system}`.
+To use this in your config, add this flake's output `nixosModules.default` to your NixOS module list and then access it via `config.notlua` or the module argument `notlua`.
+Alternatively, use this flake's output `lib.${system}`.

 ## Overview